Monday morning blues as ‘WannaCry’ hits at workweek’s start

 Chinese state media said 29,372 institutions there had been infected along with hundreds of thousands of devices.

-Auto manufacturer Renault said one of its plants, which employs 3,500 people in Douai, northern France, wasn’t reopening Monday as technicians dealt with the cyberattack’s aftermath.
-The temporary halt in production was a “preventative step,” Renault said, giving no details on how badly the plant was affected by the malware.

-In China, universities and other educational institutions were among the hardest hit, possibly because schools tend to have old computers and be slow to update operating systems and security, said Fang Xingdong, founder of ChinaLabs, an internet strategy think tank.
+Universities and other educational institutions in China were among the hardest hit, possibly because schools tend to have old computers and be slow to update operating systems and security, said Fang Xingdong, founder of ChinaLabs, an internet strategy think tank.

 Railway stations, mail delivery, gas stations, hospitals, office buildings, shopping malls and government services also were affected, China’s Xinhua News Agency said, citing the Threat Intelligence Center of Qihoo 360, a Chinese internet security services company.